lammps/lammps/doc/src/dump.rst

 performed every *N* timesteps.

-The *custom/time* style supports the same atom attributes as the *custom* style described above with one restriction - if an atom variable specifed in the dump uses any computes, they have to be specified through :doc:`dump_modify <dump_modify>` *varcomputes* keyword.
+The *custom/time* style supports the same atom attributes as the *custom* style described above with one restriction - if an atom variable specified in the dump uses any computes, they have to be specified through :doc:`dump_modify <dump_modify>` *varcomputes* keyword.